Sod Care Instructions

 Use

-Avoid walking on your new sod for at least 10 days and keep foot traffic to a minimum for three to four weeks after installation, particularly if conditions are overly dry or wet.
+Avoid walking on your new sod for at least a couple of weeks and keep foot traffic to a minimum, including pets, for six weeks after installation, particularly if conditions are overly dry or wet.

 New sod needs to establish its roots, and disturbance can affect the success of this process.
-Typically, full root establishment, can take anywhere from a month or longer before we recommend high traffic on the sod.
+Typically, full root establishment can take anywhere from a month or more before we recommend high foot traffic on the sod.
 If you must walk on the sod, try to use a different route each time so that you are not treading on the same area.
 To prevent others from walking on your new lawn, mark a perimeter with stakes and string or tape.
-Depending on the time of year your sod was installed, it can take several months before we recommend high traffic on the sod.

 Recommended Schedule for Sod Treatments